Sanctions against Russia

 In addition to bilateral measures, Germany also assists Ukraine within the framework of the EU, the G7 and international organisations such as the International Monetary Fund.

 Since the war broke out, the G7 (including the EU) and international financial institutions have been working together to provide direct, short-term budgetary assistance to Ukraine in order to ensure that the country has the financial means to continue functioning effectively.
 Under Germany’s G7 presidency, over $30bn in international budgetary assistance for Ukraine was mobilised in 2022.
-G7 budgetary assistance for Ukraine has been increased to $39bn in 2023.
+G7 budgetary assistance for Ukraine was increased to $39bn in 2023.
+The EU’s Ukraine Facility will provide a further €50bn in financial assistance between 2024 and 2027.

 Debt service suspension for Ukraine